yanyiyang2000/stm32-gcc-baremetal/README.md

 - `make`
 - `openocd`

-# Porting to Other Cortex Devices
+# Porting to other Cortex Devices
 Based on the properties of the device, replace the following files:

 | File                  | Properties             | Source |